chrislewis/highchair/README.markdown

 ### maven, ivy

-Because sbt uses the maven module format, artificats published via sbt are usable by maven and ivy.
+Because sbt uses the maven module format, artifacts published via sbt are usable by maven and ivy.
 If you are unfamiliar with sbt, note the following:

   - You must be explicit about the artifact versions.
 Because Highchair is cross-built its artifacts are suffixed